The gothic arcades of the Camposanto Cemetery in Pisa are decorated with some of the finest Renaissance frescoes in Italy.

 The Last Judgement follows the fairly conventional layout — Christ and the Madonna judging the resurrected.
 Once again, in death class offers no safety or distinction — there seems to be as many crowned heads among the condemned being pushed towards hell as amongst the saved destined for eternal life in heaven.

 The scenes from Hell are powerful.
 This is straight from Dante’s Inferno.
 At the center is the triple-faced satan — devouring and excreting sinners at will.
-Devils in all shapes and forms torments the condemned without end.
+Devils in all shapes and forms torment the condemned without end.
 Scenes of fire and pain should shock the viewers into leading a God-fearing life.

 Further Frescoes in the Camposanto in Pisa

 The northern wall has scenes from the Old Testament, started by Taddeo Gaddi and Piero di Puccio and finished in the mid-15th century by the Florentine Benozzo Gozzoli.
-Background scenes, activities and buildings show these as clearly newer works.
+Background scenes, activities, and buildings show these as clearly newer works.

 Some, such as the badly damaged burning of Sodom and Gomorrah show a single event while others play a whole cartoon story in a single frame.
-E.g. the paradise scene: it starts with the creation of man, Eva being made out of Adam, the snake and the apple (original sin), hiding from God, being chased out of paradise, Adam working the fields while Eva is with a child.
+E.g. the paradise scene: it starts with the creation of man, Eva being made out of Adam, the snake and the apple (original sin), hiding from God, being chased out of paradise, and Adam working the fields while Eva is with a child.

 Sarcophagi in the Camposanto